 Dementia, unfortunately, cannot be cured.
 But there are treatments that help people manage dementia symptoms and optimize their quality of life:

 - Medications that ease mood, behavior and sleep challenges

 - Physical and mental exercises

 - In partnership with the University of Kansas Medical Center, we are one of only 32 nationally designated Alzheimer's disease centers in the nation.

 - Several of our neurologists focus solely on dementia and memory disorders and offer expertise second to none.
 In addition to leading the field in patient care, these specialists conduct innovative research that may one day yield a cure.

-- To help patients in all aspects of coping with dementia, we partner with Turning Point: The Center for Hope and Healing.
-These resources assist patients and families in managing challenges associated with dementia.
+- To help patients in all aspects of coping with dementia, we partner with Turning Point to assist patients and families in managing challenges associated with dementia.